GeorgeLin200100/ddr_bram_interface/README.md

 ## Overview

 Achieving the most basic communication between DDR and BRAM with systemverilog.
+(Warning: only test with behavioral simulation)

 ## State Description